-Without hesitation, I went to my laptop to look for a homemade remedy online that had the product Oxiclean in it that would be safe for carpets since that was an ingredient listed on the bottle.
+Without hesitation, I went to my laptop to look for a homemade Oxiclean remedy online that would be safe for carpets since that was an ingredient listed on the bottle.
 To my surprise, there was such a homemade concoction.
 The great thing is that there were only two ingredients needed for one of these recipes and I had both in my house, washing soda and hydrogen peroxide (water was a given).

 Homemade DIY Pet Stain Removal Recipe

 Here’s how to make your own pet stain remover.

 Mix water, washing soda and peroxide together and pour in spray bottle.
 That’s it.
 Be sure to spray or test an area of your carpet before putting on stain as discoloration can occur on some carpets.
 Let sit on sprayed area over night.